JasonJiaxiangLi/JasonJiaxiangLi.github.io/_pages/about.md

 My research interests are optimization problems arising in machine learning, operations research and other applications.
 I am working on the following topics:
 - **Nonconvex Optimization**: Computational complexities for gradient-based and gradient-free (zeroth-order) algorithms, optimization on Riemannian manifolds and primal-dual optimization algorithms.
-- **Variational Inequalities**: Convergence theory for variational inequality with applications in minimax problems.
+- **Variational Inequalities**: Convergence theory for variational inequality with applications in minimax/bilevel problems.
 - **Distributed Optimization**: Convergence theory for distributed optimization algorithms, including decentralized and federated learning.
 - **Reinforcement Learning**: Theories for reinforcement learning algorithms, especially for multi-armed bandits and convergence of policy-based methods.